ibm-cloud-docs/FileStorage/adjustable-iops.md

 | 8,000 - 9,999 | 500 - 48,000 |
 | 10,000 - 12,000 | 1,000 - 48,000 |
 {: caption="Table 1.
 Available IOPS based on volume size." caption-side="bottom"}

+Maximum IOPS for file storage share varies based on volume size.
+The maximum IOPS for a file share is 48,000 IOPS.

 ## Effect of IOPS adjustment on replication
 {: #IOPSchangereplica}